cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Error Considerations

 Some functions included in this specification are fallible.
-For example, the authenticated key exchange protocol may fail because client's password was incorrect or the authentication check failed, yielding an error.
+For example, the authenticated key exchange protocol may fail because the client's password was incorrect or the authentication check failed, yielding an error.
 The explicit errors generated throughout this specifiation, along with conditions that lead to each error, are as follows: